List of Server Error Codes

 • 2xx: Success – The action was successfully received, understood, and accepted

-• 3xx: Redirection – Further action must be taken in order to complete the request
+• 3xx: Redirection – Further action must be taken to complete the request

 • 4xx: Client Error – The request contains bad syntax or cannot be fulfilled

-• 5xx: Server Error – The server failed to fulfill an apparently valid request
+• 5xx: Server Error – The server failed to fulfill a valid request

-Typically, users and web browsers do not see status codes that begin with 1, 2, or 3.
+Typically, users and web browsers do not see status codes starting with 1, 2, or 3.
 Typically, users only see HTTP error codes beginning with 4 or 5.

 • 302 = Found